stegiopast/wf-nanoribolyzer/README.md

 │   ├── taillength_per_intermediate_mean.csv    # Table storing the information for the html objects above
 │   ├── taillength_per_intermediate_min_max.csv # Table storing the information for the html objects above
 │   └── violinplot_taillength_per_intermediate.png   # Figure showing the polyA taillength for all reads associated to specific literature based fragments
 │
-├── polyA_hdbscan_based_clusters                # Assesment of polyA taillengths for reads associated to specific fragments resulting from hdbscan.
-Same folder structure for polyA_intensity_base_clusters
-│   │
-│   ├── polyA_tails_clustering.html             # PolyA taillength of reads associated with reference free fragments.
-The 300 most abundant fragments are shown.
-│   ├── polyA_tails_intermediates_min_max.html  # PolyA taillength of reads associated with literature based fragments.
-Start and end sites of shown fragments are determined by minimal start and maximal end site of reads associated to a fragment.
-│   └── polyA_tails_intermediates_template.html # PolyA taillength of reads associated with literature based fragments.
-Start and end sites fit to the start and end sites of literature based fragments.
-│
 ├── coverage_plots                              # Plots showing the read coverage of reference based templated after association
 │   │